gmcastil/git-hacks/hacking.rst

 This is a very basic tutorial on how to get up and running with an open source project that is hosted on GitHub.
-It does not cover nearly all of the features of git but it should get you up.
-This is really just a list of steps that I found myself repeating a lot and had noted in my ``~/code/`` directory.
+It does not cover nearly all of the features of git but it should get you started.
+This is really just a list of steps that I found myself repeating a lot and had noted at the top of my ``~/code/`` directory.
 I figured that if I found it useful, others might too.

 Configuring SSH
 ---------------